haxscramper/hack/projects/nimble_rfc/nimble-rfc.md

 - Disable warnings (by default) from external packages when installing dependencies - I usually can't fix the source of the warnings anyway, so they are almost useless (in context of installing dependency).
 - Not possible to perform `build`/`test` without dependency resolution and installation interfering.
 This becomes a non-issue if `nimble` is used to manage volatile configuration file - `nim c` simply does the right thing.
 - Several CLI flags are undocumented in `--help` (especiall `--json`)
-- Insanely noisy output
+- Very noisy output that repeats information about package resolution each time it is encountered in the dependency graph.
+Some of this might be important to unedrstand *why* package installation failed, but some of this information can certainly be reduced.
 - Allow disabling binary build - I don't always want to build binary for hybrid packages.
-- `nimble newversion` or something like that to automatically create a tagged commit.
-See [disruptek/bump](https://github.com/disruptek/bump).
     <!-- - Shows warnigns about structure of dependencies by default.
 Did I ask for this?
 No. Can I fix broken structure?
 Most likely no, and certainly not now.
     - Due to dependencies being resolved and *installed* in one recursive step it is not possible to first resolve all dependencies (possibly with cached elements) and then download everything.
 Package can appear multiple times in the output if it is required by more than one package, but each additional encounter will have useless 'requirement already satisfied' message.
   - Support all package dependencies at once -->

+## Developers

+Nimble already provides some api in form of `nimblepkg` package, but it does not provide full features of the nimble itself.
+For example I had to copy dependency resolution code and remove download/install parts for it in order to be able to correctly compile documentation for the whole project in haxdoc.
+Ideally most of the internal API for package handling should be available in form of tooling.
+Also, this might help with testing internal implementation details such as package resolution.

 # Adopting changes

-Overwhelming number of existing packages won't have any breakages.
+Most existing packages won't have any breakages.
 For few ones that used certain patters listed below much easier (and cleaner) solution is provided.

 Note: before we get comments like [this](https://github.com/nim-lang/nimble/issues/612#issuecomment-661299817) that start mentioning all possible ways of writing `requires` I want to say that, as it turns out, people right now *do indeed* write `requires "<string literal>"` almost all the time, so it is not an issue that we are facing right now.
 Out of `2763` requires processed I've found that `2738` can already be consireded 'canonical', and ones that don't are written as `requires: "str lit"`

 <!-- NOTE: volatile `.cfg` file generated by nimble that contains all the necessary information like author, version and so on.
 NOTE: Also write documentation on intended workflows with nimble or something -->

-## import-in-nimble

-In order to retrieve [`version`](https://github.com/h3rald/fae/blob/master/fae.nimble#L17) data following `import` must be resolved
+In some packages in order to retrieve [`version`](https://github.com/h3rald/fae/blob/master/fae.nimble#L17) data following `import` must be resolved
 ```nim
 when fileExists(thisModuleFile.parentDir / "src/faepkg/config.nim"):
   # In the git repository the Nimble sources are in a ``src`` directory.